SilentErosion/Ultralearning_Pilot/README.md

 1. Make the prinicples of ultralearning and some other principles I came up with into habits.
    1. ~~Directness(& Drill/Deliberate Practice)~~ Not sure if I can apply this to this project for now.
    1. Objective Assessment and Feedback
-      - Always come up with problems or assignments that I can't cheat my understanding.
+      - Always come up with specific problems or assignments that I can't cheat my understanding.
       - Need to be able to tell if I failed or succeeded with explicit(quantative if possible) standards.
       - Try again until I can meet the standards.
       - Always be specific in terms of memorizing and recalling.